stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

 #

 > And we are here.
 So, it has a URL, but that is not the URL you want to use.
-There’s “test” over there to the left.
+There’s the “test” over there to the left.

 ### 5n
 ### Amazon API Gateway